Hysteresis: User interface design

 A hysteresis is sometimes intentionally added to computer algorithms.
 The field of user interface design has borrowed the term hysteresis to refer to times when the state of the user interface intentionally lags behind the apparent user input.
 For example, a menu that was drawn in response to a mouse-over event may remain on-screen for a brief moment after the mouse has moved out of the trigger region and the menu region.
 This allows the user to move the mouse directly to an item on the menu, even if part of that direct mouse path is outside of both the trigger region and the menu region.
 For instance, right-clicking on the desktop in most Windows interfaces will create a menu that exhibits this behavior.

 Aerodynamics

 In aerodynamics, hysteresis can be observed when decreasing the angle of attack of a wing after stall, regarding the lift and drag coefficients.
 The angle of attack at which the flow on top of the wing reattaches is generally lower than the angle of attack at which the flow separates during the increase of the angle of attack.

+Hydraulics

+Hysteresis can be observed in the stage-flow relationship of a river during rapidly changing conditions such as passing of a flood wave.
+It is most pronounced in low gradient streams with steep leading edge hydrographs.